luke-sutton/Writerside-Web-Dev-Notes/topics/Add-a-Controller.md

 }
 ```

-Next add the APIController attribute above the class -
+Next add the APIController attribute above the class (this will add the appropriate namespace) -

 ```C#
 using Microsoft.AspNetCore.Mvc;